 More information is given to the channel owner about the actual alleged violation.

 These should be welcome changes.
 What is not clear, however, is whether channels can still be suspended after a single violation (e.g., for very serious violations).
 I have asked YouTube for clarification, but I have not received a reply.

 The appeal usually takes a few days, but you should receive a response within a week.
+It can take up to a month in some cases.
 If the suspension occurred during or after a holiday, the waiting time can be longer.

 If the appeal fails, you will get a boilerplate reply.
 Of course, that is not good news, but you can try appealing again.
 You will have a much better chance of winning an appeal if you can directly address the problem you are suspected of having.
 Unfortunately, the notifications either sent to your email or posted on your channel page are usually very vague and could relate to any number of possible suspected problems.
 That can make it very difficult to guess what you are alleged to have done.